SoroushSarram/SoroushSarram/README.md

 # 💫 About Me:
-🎓: I'm a Computer Science student in LaSalle College.<br><br>🔭 Interested in full-stack web development.<br><br>🚀Skilled in HTML, CSS, JavaScript, PHP, .Net Framework, and C#.<br><br>👀Actively seeking internships or opportunities to apply my skills and gain real-world experience.<br><br>🔧Familiar with different software development tools and methodologies such as Git, and Agile.<br><br>✉You can reach me via: sarram.sor@gmail.com<br>
+🎓: I'm a last semester Computer Science student in LaSalle College.<br><br>🔭 Interested in full-stack web development.<br><br>🚀Skilled in HTML, CSS, JavaScript, PHP, .Net Framework, and C#.<br><br>👀Actively seeking internships or opportunities to apply my skills and gain real-world experience.<br><br>🔧Familiar with different software development tools and methodologies such as Git, and Agile.<br><br>✉You can reach me via: sarram.sor@gmail.com<br>

 ## 🌐 Socials: